justym/blog/content/micro/about.md

 A student in Japan.
 Interested in Go programming language.
-I will post about dev, hoby, memo, etc . . .
+I will post about dev, hobbies, memo, etc . . .

 # Social Media